openstack/keystone/doc/source/upgrading.rst

 tokens normally, and other OpenStack services will still be able to authenticate requests normally.

 #.
-Make a backup of your database.
-Keystone does not support downgrading the
+Make a backup of your database. keystone does not support downgrading the
    database, so restoring from a full backup is your only option for recovery in the event of an upgrade failure.